Surmulot: open software for musical composition

 More specifically, you should be aware of the following points:

-- Programmation skills are required, especially in Emacs Lisp and Smalltalk.
+- Programmation skills are definitely useful, especially in Emacs Lisp and Smalltalk.
 Note that studying these languages is by itself a very rewarding experience which brings deep insights into the very nature of computer science.
-There are not difficult to learn; you just need an open mind and maybe at times set aside what you know about programming.
+They are not difficult to learn; you just need an open mind.

-- All documentation is in english.
-This means no french documentation, sorry; it would require a LOT of work.
+- All documentation is in English.
+This means no French documentation, sorry; this would require a lot of work.

 - The system is not oriented toward real-time composition nor public performance.